What This Guide Covers

 Opal Card

 The Opal card is Sydney’s reusable transport card and operates in the same way as contactless payment.
 You tap on and tap off for each journey, and fares and caps are applied automatically.
+If you want a full breakdown of how it works, including fares and daily caps, see this Opal card guide.

 Opal cards can be purchased and topped up at stations, convenience stores, and other authorised retailers throughout the city.